Azure/aace/end-to-end-solutions/kma/readme.md

 + Facets filtering, for unwanted terms removal.
 You can choose what to filter per facet
 + Power BI dashboard
 + Suggestions while you type, for a web-search-like experience.
-+ Simple deployment, a single PowerShell command
++ 1-Click Deployment, a single PowerShell command
 + Architecture Diagram Visio file, free to be shared and customized

 ## How to use KMA v1.0